What’s your personal or professional goal this year?

 What’s the destination?

-Defining the objective well will help you know where you want to arrive and plan the each stop in your trip.
+Defining the objective well will help you know where you want to arrive and plan each stop on your trip.

 You need to find objectives that meet the SMART requirements: